Parashah: Twelve Minor Prophets

 The Aleppo Codex leaves four empty lines between each of the books of the Twelve Minor Prophets.
-The Leningrad Codex leaves three lines.
-Parashot within each of the twelve individual books are listed below.
+The Leningrad Codex leaves three lines. parshiot within each of the twelve individual books are listed below.

-The Aleppo Codex is missing seven folios from two different sections of the Twelve Minor Prophets.
-Parashot listed from the missing sections are based upon Kimhi's notes on the codex and marked with an asterisk (*).
+The Aleppo Codex is missing seven folios from two different sections of the Twelve Minor Prophets. parshiot listed from the missing sections are based upon Kimhi's notes on the codex and marked with an asterisk (*).
 The two sections are: (a) three missing folios that included Amos 8:13 to the end, Obadiah, Jonah, Micah until 5:1 (מקדם); (b) four missing folios that included Zephaniah 3:10 (הארץ) to the end, Haggai, Zechariah until 9:17 (דגן).